The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang-Authres.pm.md

 # NAME

-Mail::MIMEDefang::Authres - Authentication Results interface for
+Mail::MIMEDefang::Authres - Authentication Results interface for MIMEDefang
-MIMEDefang

 # DESCRIPTION

-Mail::MIMEDefang::Authres is a module used to add Authentication Results headers from *mimedefang-filter*.
+Mail::MIMEDefang::Authres is a module used to add Authentication Results headers from `mimedefang-filter`.

 # METHODS

-md_authres
+- md\_authres

-:   Returns a mail Authentication-Results header value.
-The method
+    Returns a mail Authentication-Results header value.
-    accepts the following parameters:
+    The method accepts the following parameters:

-    $email
+    - `$email`

-    :   The email address of the sender
+        The email address of the sender

-    $relayip
+    - `$relayip`

-    :   The relay ip address
+        The relay ip address

-    $serverdomain
+    - `$serverdomain`

-    :   The domain name of the server where MIMEDefang is running on
+        The domain name of the server where MIMEDefang is running on

+    - `$helo` (optional)

+        The MTA helo server name

+    - `$bimi_domain` (optional)

+        The From: header domain to use for BIMI lookup.
+When provided and when DMARC passes at enforcement level, a `bimi=pass` (or `bimi=fail`) result is appended to the Authentication-Results header.